 Tender Subject.
-Regular readers know we like to have two seats at the helm and the MC5 really does not have that on the flying bridge.
+Regular readers know we like to have two seats at the helm and the Monte Carlo 5 really does not have that on the flying bridge.
 Also, cruising boats need a place to carry a dinghy for going ashore.
 The builder hasn't forgotten about this important subject.
-While MC5 is primarily intended for traveling between marinas, a tender can easily be fitted on her large hydraulic swim platform.
-FYI -- Monte Carlo provides a customized tender that matches the MC5 in hull color and upholstery treatments.
+While Monte Carlo 5 is primarily intended for traveling between marinas, a tender can easily be fitted on her large hydraulic swim platform.
+FYI -- Beneteau provides a customized tender that matches the Monte Carlo 5 in hull color and upholstery treatments.

 In this case, either a swim platform extension will be necessary, or the use of a Weaver-type hinged device attached to the standard platform.

 The large portlights fill the cabin with light as can be seen here, as well as giving the lucky owners (or charter guests) a great view outside just above the waterline.